KPSS2017/Measuring-Technological-Innovation-Over-the-Long-Run-Extended-Data/README.md

-# Updates and Extension (till 2022) from Measuring Technological Innovation Over the Long Run.
+# Updates and Extension of Measuring Technological Innovation Over the Long Run.
 2021.

-The primary data provides an updated series of KPST measures for patent similarity, patent importance, breakthrough indicator, patent filing and issuance years, as well as forward citations, spanning 1836-2022 following [Kelly, B., Papanikolaou, D., Seru, A. and Taddy, M., 2021.](https://www.aeaweb.org/articles?id=10.1257/aeri.20190499).
+The main data file provides an updated series of KPST indicators for patent importance and an indicator of whether the patent constitutes a breakthrough patent.
+The extended data is constructed based on updating the methodology of [Kelly, B., Papanikolaou, D., Seru, A. and Taddy, M., 2021.](https://www.aeaweb.org/articles?id=10.1257/aeri.20190499).
 The other datasets provide the linkage file between the patent number and its CPC class, and patent-patent pairwise citations.